17 Houseplants That Can Grow From Leaves

 Hoya kerrii

-Out of all the 500 or so species of Hoya, the Sweetheart Hoya is perhaps the most popular for its big juicy heart-shaped leaves.
-These tropical vines are easy to grow and care for, becoming a very popular houseplant – especially around Valentine’s Day.
+Out of all the 500 or so species of Hoya, the sweetheart hoya is perhaps the most popular for its big, juicy, heart-shaped leaves.
+These tropical vines are easy to grow and care for, making them a very popular houseplant, especially around Valentine’s Day.

-Single leaf propagation is doable with these plants and they look best when grown in small pots.
-However, due to the slow growth of these plants and the fact that leaf cuttings do not have a node, they will more than likely not grow into a full vine.
+It is possible to grow these houseplants from leaves, and they look best when grown in small pots.
+However, due to their slow growth and the fact that leaf cuttings do not have a node, they will more than likely not grow into a full vine.
 Growing a single leaf as a decorative feature or gift is still a fun experiment, but if you want it to grow into a full plant, propagate by stem cuttings instead.

-To make the single leaf cuttings, fill a container with moist potting mix mixed with a little perlite to improve drainage.
+To make single leaf cuttings, fill a container with moist potting mix combined with a little perlite to improve drainage.
 Cut the leaves off a healthy plant with as much stem as you can manage.
-Let the leaves sit out in a dry place for 2-3 days so the ends callus.
+Let the leaves sit out in a dry place for two to three days so the ends callus.
 Pot them into the soil vertically so the surface of the leaf does not sit on the soil.

-The cuttings should root in 2-3 weeks.
-Choose single containers to grow these rather than a large pot for many leaves as they will stay in their small pots for a long time.
+The cuttings should root in two to three weeks.
+Choose single containers to grow these rather than a large pot for many leaves, as they will stay in their small pots for a long time.

 Chinese Money Plant

-Although it does also flower in spring, it’s unlikely to flower indoors.
-All it needs to flourish is a bright light, occasional watering and some light feeding in the growing season of spring and summer.
-The leaves tend to move towards the lights so it’s best to rotate the plant often to keep its symmetrical shape.
+Although it does flower in spring, it’s unlikely to bloom indoors.
+All it needs to flourish is bright light, occasional watering, and some light feeding during the growing season of spring and summer.
+The leaves tend to move toward the light, so it’s best to rotate the plant often to keep its symmetrical shape.

-This Pilea can be propagated from offshoots that grow from the roots or from leaves.
-For the leaves to grow into full plants, you need to take a bit of the main trunk as well as the leaf to get it right.
+You can propagate this Pilea from offshoots that grow from the roots or from leaves.
+For the leaves to grow into full plants, you need to take a bit of the main trunk along with the leaf.
 Use a sharp knife and follow the leaf down to the trunk.
-Take a small slice of the trunk – not too much, you don’t want to damage the main plant – and root in water.
-Place the base of the stalk in the water and not the leaf.
+Take a small slice of the trunk, not too much as you don’t want to damage the main plant, and root in water.
+Place the base of the stalk in the water, not the leaf.

 Change the water at least once a week, gently working around the vulnerable new roots as they will be fragile at this stage.
-Place in a bright area out of direct sunlight and within a month or two new plantlets will form at the base of the stalk which can then be planted up in a pot of its own.
+Place in a bright area out of direct sunlight, and within a month or two, new plantlets will form at the base of the stalk.
+These can then be planted up in a pot of their own.

 Echeveria

-Sought after for their rosettes of leaves and flower stalks that grow from the center of the plant, they produce dainty flowers in a variety of colors from white, pink, yellow, orange and red.
+Sought after for their rosettes of leaves and flower stalks that grow from the center of the plant, they produce dainty flowers in a variety of colors including white, pink, yellow, orange, and red.

 Propagating Echeveria is incredibly easy.
-Take a sharp knife and cut the low leaves off a healthy plant at the stem.
-Lay the leaves on a sheet of newspaper and keep in a cool place for a few weeks.
-The cut end of the leaves will produce little clusters of leaves that become new plants.
+Take a sharp knife and cut the lower leaves off a healthy plant at the stem.
+Lay the leaves on a sheet of newspaper and keep them in a cool place for a few weeks.
+The cut end of each leaf will produce little clusters of leaves that become new plants.
 Once the roots appear, they can be planted in pots to grow into bigger plants.

 Burro’s Tail

-One of the most popular sedums that cascade over a pot, Burro’s Tail (Sedum morganianum) is named for its resemblance to a donkey’s tail.
-It has thick vines of tightly packed succulent leaves that have a light green to grey look.
+One of the most popular sedums that cascade over a pot, burro’s tail (Sedum morganianum) is named for its resemblance to a donkey’s tail.
+It has thick vines of tightly packed succulent leaves with a light green to grey appearance.

-These fleshly stems need plenty of light and soil that has good drainage specially formulated for cacti and succulents.
-They need little watering and can survive periods of drought but need lightly moist soil when they are young.
+These fleshy stems need plenty of light and soil with good drainage, specially formulated for cacti and succulents.
+They need little watering and can survive periods of drought but require lightly moist soil when they are young.

 The soil mix should be moist before placing the leaves.
-Place in a brightly lit area that is warm but out of direct sunlight and don’t water again until the soil is dry.
-After a few days you should see little shoots.
-When the shoots are about half an inch long (usually after around 2 weeks), they can be planted in individual pots.
+Set them in a brightly lit area that is warm but out of direct sunlight and don’t water again until the soil is dry.
+After a few days, you should see little shoots.
+When the shoots are about half an inch long, usually after around two weeks, they can be planted in individual pots.

 Swedish Ivy

 The Swedes did make it popular though, hence its name.
-It’s known for its foliage which also comes in a variegated form and it does flower with white or lavender colored flowers in late spring and early summer.
-It just needs indirect light, moist soil and a bit of feeding during the growing season.
+It’s known for its foliage, which also comes in a variegated form, and it flowers with white or lavender blooms in late spring and early summer.
+It just needs indirect light, moist soil, and a bit of feeding during the growing season.

-Propagating any Plectranthus is simple as they grow easily from leaf cuttings.
+Propagating any Plectranthus is simple, as these houseplants grow easily from leaves.
 Cut a leaf off a healthy plant with a node attached.
 This can be popped into a glass jar with water or planted into damp potting soil to root.
 If using soil, place the cuttings in a warm spot covered with a plastic bag to keep in the moisture.
-After 2-3 weeks roots should have formed and the plants can be potted into their own pots.
+After two to three weeks, roots should have formed and the plants can be potted into their own containers.

 Bryophyllum pinnatum

-Like all succulents, this popular indoor plant requires lots of bright light, minimum watering and grows best in a specialized cactus soil mix.
-It will do well with a balanced fertilizer every 3 -4 months.
+Like all succulents, this popular indoor plant requires lots of bright light, minimal watering, and grows best in a specialized cactus soil mix.
+It will do well with a balanced fertilizer every three to four months.

-To propagate, cut off single leaves close to the stem and pack them into a pot filled with potting mix.
-Within a few months, the leaves will take root, ready to be moved into individual pots.
+To grow these houseplants from leaves, cut off single leaves close to the stem and pack them into a pot filled with potting mix.
+Within a few months, the leaves will take root and be ready to move into individual pots.
 Some of these plants may produce little buds on the edges of the leaves.

 Each of these tiny buds has the potential to become a new plant.
 Brush them off onto a tray filled with damp potting mix and place them in a warm position to grow.